uncomplicated08/recommendation_system/concept.md

 ### Understanding the Dataset

-You have a dataset that includes information about transactions, where each row represents a purchase made by a customer.
-Here’s a snippet of what your dataset looks like:
+We have a dataset that includes information about transactions, where each row represents a purchase made by a customer.
+Here’s a snippet of what the dataset looks like:

 ```
 index,InvoiceNo,StockCode,Description,Quantity,InvoiceDate,UnitPrice,CustomerID,Country